yourtion/CodeAtlas/web/README.md

 npm run dev
 ```

-This will start a development server with hot reloading.
+This will start a development server with hot reloading on port 3000.

 ## Building